Jawaharlal Nehru National College of Engineering

-Jawaharlal Nehru National College of Engineering or JNNCE is an engineering college established in 1980 by the National Education Society (NES) in Shimoga, Karnataka, India.
+Jawaharlal Nehru New College of Engineering or JNNCE is an engineering college established in 1980 by the National Education Society (NES) in Shimoga, Karnataka, India.
 It is affiliated to the Visvesvaraya Technological University, Belgaum and is accredited by the National Board of Accreditation (NBA), All India Council for Technical Education (AICTE).
 The college campus is spread over an area of more than 55 acre.
 The college offers seven undergraduate engineering degrees (B.E) and four postgraduate degrees.
-The Research and Development (R & D) centers in engineering and business departments offer Ph.D. and M.Sc (Engineering) degrees by research.
+The Research and Development (R & D) centers in engineering and business departments offer Ph.D. and M.Sc.
+(Engineering) degrees by research.

 Facilities

 The campus is spread over an area of more than 55 acres.
 The railway station is about 3 km from college and the KSRTC bus stand is nearly 6 km.
 There is also a Post Office inside the college campus.

 Hostels

-The College has separate hostel facilities both for boys and girls.
+The college has separate hostel facilities both for boys and girls.
 Four hostels for boys, namely, Tunga, Bhadra, Krishna and Sharavathi, are located in the campus.
 The girls' hostel is a building located near to the college outside the campus.
 P.G. and Final B.E. students are provided with single rooms.